 Thinking about ignoring a trail closed sign?
 Besides putting yourself in danger, “there is a $280 fine for entering a closed construction zone.”
 And where trails are closed due to ice/rock, etc that needs to be cleared, they are a construction zone.

-After the first long section of switchbacks (the zigzags on the map), there are a few streamlets in wetter months to pump water at.
+After the first long section of switchbacks (the yellow zigzags on the maps above), there are a few streamlets in wetter months to pump water at.

 There’s a railing at Columbia Rock (also called Columbia Point) to aid in taking pictures and a big section of granite to have lunch on.
 (Two photos below by Pavan Singh.)